 This was the story of how Emily Dickinson died.
 But before we go, we have added a few extra things for you to read.

 Emily Dickinson wrote a total of more than 1,800 poems.
-While every poem of her has a mysterious rhythm to it, some poems are loved more than the others, as it is with every poet.
+While every poem of hers has a mysterious rhythm to it, some poems are loved more than others, as is with every poet.
 So we had made a small list of some of her most famous poems for you to read.